The Schrems II Judgement (Privacy Shield invalidation)

 We constantly monitor relevant changes to privacy regulations with a global impact, such as the GDPR and the coming ePrivacy Regulation.
 We also did a thorough GDPR review in May-June this year and appointed a Privacy Officer.
 We reviewed all data processors (including sub-processors), data flows, the personal data we process, legal grounds, retention periods and more, to ensure we comply with the GDPR in the best way possible.

-Today, we process some personal data in the US.
+Today, we process some personal data in the US (we now process EU visitor data on EU servers owned by EU companies).
 We will pay close attention to what European DPAs and the European Data Protection Board will advise going forward.

 In the meantime, we have taken the following immediate actions

 - We have familiarized ourselves with the ruling and the background for it

 - We're in close dialogue with our Privacy Officer, a European based GDPR and privacy consultancy, on the practical implications for our company